CrawlerCode/redmine-time-tracking/README.md

 - View all your assigned Redmine issues
 - Start and stop the timer for your current tasks
-- Edit timer by double-click on timer
+- Edit timer (double-click)
 - Create entry for time spent in Redmine issue
 - Update done ratio
 - Round timer to nearest 15 min
 - Search for issue (press `CTRL` + `K` or `CTRL` + `F`)
 - Remember and forgot issue (not assigned to you)
+- Favorite and unfavorite issue
 - Dark & light mode (system default)

 # Screenshots